Fairness in penalty shootouts: Is it worth using dynamic sequences?

-Despite the relatively simple mathematical models, it is non-trivial to obtain analytical statements as five rounds of penalties mean $2^{10} = 1024$ different scenarios, and the probability of each contains ten items from the set of $p$, $q$, $(1-p)$, and $(1-q)$.
-In practice, the shootout is finished if one team has scored more goals than the other could score, but this consideration does not decrease significantly the number of cases.
-We summarise two results from the previous literature and prove a third for the stochastic designs in model M3.
+Despite the relatively simple mathematical model, deriving analytical statements is non-trivial because five rounds of penalties mean $2^{10} = 1024$ different scenarios and the probability of each contains ten items from the set of $p$, $q$, $(1-p)$, and $(1-q)$.
+In practice, the shootout is finished if one team has scored more goals than the other could score, but this consideration does not decrease significantly the number of cases to be considered.

-According to \citet{Echenique2017}, a crucial condition of the psychological advantage enjoyed by the first-mover is the following: the probability that the first shooter scores and the second shooter misses is greater than the probability that the first shooter misses and the second scores.
-Models M1 and M2 satisfy this requirement as $p > q$ implies $p(1-q) > (1-p)q $ and $p(1-q) > (1-p)p$. \citet[Proposition~2]{Echenique2017} states that the condition is sufficient and necessary for the first shooter advantage under the Standard ($ABAB$) and the Alternating ($ABBA$) rules.
-Furthermore, the Alternating ($ABBA$) mechanism is always fairer than the Standard ($ABAB$) mechanism if it holds.

-Regarding model M3, the winning probability of the first team does not depend on the number of rounds in the regular phase under the Standard ($ABAB$) model \citep[p.~735]{VandebroekMcCannVroom2018}.